 |New Release Files Available|

 The Small Animal Specialty Problem & Diagnosis Terms (SAS PDT) were created to include concepts and descriptions for dentistry, ophthalmology, dermatology, and cardiology practice.
-The SAS PDT have been updated to include requested concepts and descriptions and to align it with the January 2018 release of SNOMED CT® and the Veterinary Extension to SNOMED CT.
-To obtain a copy of this release, login to VTSL (with a VTSL account or your UMLS username and password) and access it via the Documents page.
+The SAS PDT have been updated to include requested concepts and descriptions and to align it with the January 2021 International release of SNOMED CT® and the April 2021 release of the Veterinary Extension to SNOMED CT.
+To obtain a copy of this release, login to VTSL (with a VTSL account or your UMLS credentials) and access it via the Documents page.
 If you've successfully logged in and have been granted access to SAS Diagnostic Terms download, you should see a Documents button to the left.
 If you have successfully logged in, but do NOT see a Documents button, then you need to request access.
 To do this go to "My Profile".

 Interest in evidence based medicine and wide acceptance of electronic health information systems (HIS) have converged to generate interest, on the part of a number of veterinary organizations, in developing specialty-wide and even profession-wide standardized terminologies.
 In the past, organizations would collate a list of medical terms in a text file and make the lists available to interested members.
 More recently, terminology management and distribution methods have matured such that they are more acceptable for incorporating the standard into HIS.